dnap512/EDSR-PyTorch/README.md

-**About PyTorch 1.2.0**
-  * This repository is forked from https://github.com/thstkdgus35/EDSR-PyTorch
+This repository was forked from https://github.com/thstkdgus35/EDSR-PyTorch

 # SR-RSC